Select Page

 What is a Game Designer? | Definition, Job Skills & Facts

 To effectively develop a video game, a development team needs game design documents.
-Game design documents are documents that contain the information needed for a game’s creation – such as the features, gameplay mechanics, technical details, costs, target audience, and story – and are used to guide the development team during the process of making the game.
+These documents contain the information needed for a game’s creation—such as the features, gameplay mechanics, technical details, costs, target audience, and story—and are used to guide the development team during the process of making the game.
 These documents enable the team to turn their ideas and plans into a functional, marketable, and enjoyable game.

 Why are Game Design Documents Necessary?